-Course registration is completed for first-time and transfer students by the Office of Records and Registration.
+Course registration is completed for first-time and transfer students by Records and Registration.
 If a student considers a course registration change or increase or reduction in semester hour load, the student should meet with the academic advisor and complete the Add/Drop procedure.

 For subsequent semesters, the student registers on-line at MyHU/Academics to indicate course selections.
 The selections are then reviewed by the student's academic advisor and finalized when the student and the advisor agree to the selections.
 The start and end dates for registration appear on the Academic Calendar and Registration Instructions which are posted on MyHU/Academics and www.HarrisburgU.edu.
+Students who require an Americans with Disability Act accommodation to complete registration should contact the Office of Student Services at ADA@HarrisburgU.edu.